JamesHawk585/flatiron-phase-2-project/README.md

 # Requirements
 1. [x] You must make a single page application (only one index.html file) using create-react-app.
-2. [4/3] Your app should use at least 3 components in a way that keeps your code well organized.
+2. [5/3] Your app should use at least 3 components in a way that keeps your code well organized.
     - Header: Create a header component that includes your name, logo, and a navigation menu to navigate between different sections of your page.
     + ProjectList
     + Header
     + ArticleList:
     + Article
-    - CommentList
-    - Comment
+    - About
-3. [0/2] There should be at least 2 client-side routes using React RouterLinks to an external site..
+3. [5/2] There should be at least 2 client-side routes using React RouterLinks.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
-4. [] Use RESTful routing conventions where applicable.
+4. [x] Use RESTful routing conventions where applicable.
 5. [x] Use a json-server to create a RESTful API for your backend and make both a GET and a POST request to the json server.
     + GET Request: Fetching Blog Posts
     + POST Request: Adds new posts to db.json and appends to the DOM.